OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 ##### Broadcast Receivers

 Broadcast Receivers are components that allow apps to receive notifications from other apps and from the system itself.
-With it, apps can react to events (internal, initiated by other apps, or initiated by the operating system).
+With them, apps can react to events (internal, initiated by other apps, or initiated by the operating system).
 They are generally used to update user interfaces, start services, update content, and create user notifications.

 There are two ways to make a Broadcast Receiver known to the system.
 One way is to declare it in the Android Manifest file.
 The manifest should specify an association between the Broadcast Receiver and an intent filter to indicate the actions the receiver is meant to listen for.